sg-s/srinivas.gs_mtools/README.md

 ```
 for i = 1:34
 	textbar(i,34)
-	% do something
+	% do some long computation
 end
 ```

 will show you a progress bar and how many loops have evaluated.
 For loops that run more than a hundred times, textbar intellgitently switches to percent completed.
+The progress bar is erased when the loop completes.

 ## Manipulate.m